 Yes we do.

 Yes!
-WDS offers sign-on, quarterly mileage and safety bonuses PLUS a driver referral program
+WDS offers sign-on, weekly mileage, and quarterly safety bonuses PLUS a driver referral program

 Yes, after 90 days there is the possibility of becoming a trainer.